modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/07_scCartVatRow.md

-The Cart Vat Row is being used by the [scGetCart Snippet](../Snippets/scGetCart)
+The scCartVatRow chunk is used by the [scGetCart Snippet](../Snippets/scGetCart)  in the `&vatRowTpl` property.

 ## Default scCartVatRow chunk